FUZZY MATCHING ALGORITHMS EXPLAINED

 Why Use Fuzzy Matching Software?

-Real-world data is rarely stored standardised formats because of the different methods of collecting and processing the same.
-This leads to differences in spelling, formatting and other common data entry issues.
-Despite these complexities, the entire process of data cleaning can be vastly improved by making use of fuzzy matching software.
+This usually leads to differences in spelling, formatting and other common data entry inconsistencies.
+Despite these text-based differences, the process of data cleaning can be vastly improved by making use of fuzzy matching software.

 Fuzzy Matching in Action: A Real-World Example